Corndaddy

-Corndaddy is a Americana/alt-country band based in Ann Arbor, Michigan.
+Corndaddy is an Americana/alt-country band based in Ann Arbor, Michigan.
 The band is also influenced by power pop and rock and roll.

 History

 Lead guitarist Kevin Brown, a devotee of country rock legends Gram Parsons and Clarence White, played in a number of Michigan country-rock bands in the 1970s, '80s and '90s.
 In 1998, he met up with guitarist and singer Jud Branam.
 Branam, then a journalist at the Ann Arbor News, had been learning guitar along with coworkers Mark Whitney and Will Stewart, who would join the newly formed Corndaddy as a drummer along with bassist Jerry Hancock.
 The band was originally named Slackjaw, after the Simpsons song "Cletus the Slack-Jawed Yokel," but they changed the name since another band had already used it.

 The group released a self-titled debut album in 2000, with a follow-up, Better Days, released in 2002.
 The band continued to play live during the next decade and raised $3,551 via Kickstarter to release a third album, Heart in the Matter, in 2013.

 Corndaddy has opened for notable bands including the V-Roys and Mike Ireland and Holler.
 Musician and record executive Don Was, of Was Not Was, played their version of the Carter Family's "No Depression" on his Sirius satellite radio show.
 Stewart left the band in 2010 to focus on his work in the Ypsitucky Colonels and was replaced as drummer by Hugh Huntley.